-The Actuarial Department includes sustainability risk remarks in the annual global underwriting policy opinion.
+The Actuarial Department includes Sustainability Risk remarks in its annual Global Underwriting Policy Opinion.

 7. Reporting

 The UnipolSai Risk Area prepares reports for all companies on the development of Sustainability Risks in the underwriting processes, and then it submits them to the Board of Directors and the Control and Risk Committee at least once a year.